spring-projects/spring-retry/README.md

 In this case, `open` is called in the same order, while `onError` and `close` are called in reverse order.

-### Listeners for reflective method invocations
+### Listeners for Reflective Method Invocations

-When dealing with methods annotated with `@Retryable` or with Spring AOP intercepted methods, spring-retry provides the possibility to inspect in detail the method invocation within the `RetryListener` implementation.
+When dealing with methods that are annotated with `@Retryable` or with Spring AOP intercepted methods, Spring Retry allows a detailed inspection of the method invocation within the `RetryListener` implementation.

-Such a scenario could be particularly useful when there is a need to monitor how often a certain method call has been retried and expose it with detailed tagging information (e.g. : class name, method name, or even parameter values in some exotic cases).
+Such a scenario could be particularly useful when there is a need to monitor how often a certain method call has been retried and expose it with detailed tagging information (such as class name, method name, or even parameter values in some exotic cases).

+The following example registers such a listener:

 ```java